-- Visit of the Minister of Mineral Resources, Mr Gwede Mantashe, to Canada in March 2020
+- Visit by the Deputy Minister of Mineral Resources, Mr Godfrey Oliphant, to Canada in March 2018.

-- Visit of the Minister of Environmental Affairs, Ms Edna Molewa, to Canada in June 2018 and September 2017.
+- Visit by the Minister of Environmental Affairs, Ms Edna Molewa, to Canada in September 2017 and June 2018.

-- Visit of the Minister of Immigration, Refugees, and Citizenship Canada, Mr Ahmed Hussen, to South Africa in August 2017
+- Visit by the Minister of Immigration, Refugees, and Citizenship Canada, Mr Ahmed Hussen, to South Africa in August 2017.

-- Visit of the Minister of Justice, Ms Jody Wilson-Raybould, to South Africa in March 2017.
+- Visit by the Minister of Justice, Ms Jody Wilson-Raybould, to South Africa in March 2017.

-- Visit of the Minister of Justice and Correctional Services, Mr Michael Masutha, to Canada in September 2016.
+- Visit by the Minister of Justice and Correctional Services, Mr Michael Masutha, to Canada in September 2016.

-- Visit of the former Minister of Higher Education and Training, Dr Bonginkosi Nzimande, to Canada in May 2016.
+- Visit by the former Minister of Higher Education and Training, Dr Bonginkosi Nzimande, to Canada in May 2016.

-- Visit of the former Minister of Mineral Resources, Dr Ngoako Ramathlodi, to Canada in March 2015.
+- Visit of the Minister of Mineral Resources, Dr Ngoako Ramathlodi, to Canada in March 2015.